lrgr/HubAlign/README.md

 File ‘*.alignment’  is a tab separated file in which each line  indicates the matching pair of nodes from two networks.
 File ‘*.eval’ includes EC, S3 and LCCS (both node and edge) of the alignment.

 ##############################
+If you use HubAlign, please cite this paper:
+Hashemifar, Somaye, and Jinbo Xu.
+"HubAlign: an accurate and efficient method for global alignment of protein–protein interaction networks."
+Bioinformatics 30.17 (2014): i438-i444.

 If you have any questions or if you have found any problem in the software, please email Hashemifar@ttic.edu.
 For the latest updates, please visit http://ttic.uchicago.edu/~hashemifar/